BestTimesToVisit.com Logo

 Top Things to Do

-Savor the freshest catch of the day at Zeerover, a no-frills waterfront eatery beloved by locals.
-Order your fish and shrimp by the pound, fried to crispy perfection, and enjoy them with your feet practically in the turquoise water.
-It's the quintessential Aruban seafood experience, best enjoyed at sunset.
+Savor the freshest catch of the day at Zeerovers, a no-frills, open-air eatery beloved by locals and visitors alike.
+Order your fish and shrimp by the pound, fried to crispy perfection, and enjoy it with your feet practically in the water, offering an authentic taste of Aruban seaside dining.

 Exploring San Nicolas' Vibrant Street Art